cantonioupao/Microcontroller-Image-Sender/README.md

 The GUI only requires a path to the test images folder and the COM port of the microcontroller.
 Additionally, you can provide:
 * The ground truth values: the file should contain in the first line the classes values separated by comma and then class numbers every new line
 * Image annotations: some datasets provide X and Y coordinates of the most important part of an image.
 The sender can understand from this file those positions and crop accordingly the image.
-The file format should be X1,Y1,X2,Y2, with each entry separated by a new line.
+The file format should be X1,Y1,X2,Y2, with each entry separated by a new line.In Face Detection the bounding box coordinates can be given for the ground truth of an image
 * Image resizing: you can resize the image to the entered pixel values.
 In case you don't want to resize the image please enter -1 in at least one of the resize boxes

 ## What should I send via serial?